 Integrative Healthcare Center and Transcranial Magnetic Stimulation

 Living with mental health issues is challenging, and we are here to help with top-of-the-line care for anyone seeking to address their condition.
-Our team is experienced with traditional forms of therapy, such as psychiatry and medication-assisted therapy, and with more groundbreaking treatments like TMS.
+Our team is experienced with traditional forms of therapy, such as psychiatry as well as more groundbreaking treatments like TMS.
 We are wellness experts, and whether you need behavioral therapy for autism or want to make a lifestyle change, we will treat you with compassion and as a complete person.

 Integrative Healthcare Center offers Deep Transcranial Magnetic Stimulation because it works with the same general principles but targets more of the brain, and research has demonstrated it produces better outcomes.
 You can contact us on our website or call (844) 222-3176 to make an impact on your life.